TimothyStiles/sponsors/tiers.md

 ## The Lab <!--- $250 -->

 You have some spare grant money that's going to go to waste if not spent and you want to show your lab members that you believe in good science and good software.
+Thank you!

 ### Perks